unisonweb/website/src/compare-lang/unison-for-java-devs.md

     "zero"
 ```

 In Unison, you cannot have an `if` without an `else` branch.
-This will fail to compile and you cannot save it to your codebase:
+This will fail to compile, and you cannot save it to your codebase:

 ```unison
 nope : Nat -> Text